keygen-sh/keygen-portal/SPEC.md

 ## Design

 We aim for a simple, functional design catering to technical and non-technical users.
-Inspiration comes from dashboards like Vercel, Neon, Oxide, PlanetScale, Heroku, DigitalOcean, and Stripe, with an emphasis on Vercel, Neon, and [Oxide](https://console-preview.oxide.computer/).
+Inspiration comes from dashboards like Resend, Vercel, Neon, Oxide, PlanetScale, Heroku, DigitalOcean, and Stripe, with an emphasis on Vercel, Neon, and [Oxide](https://console-preview.oxide.computer/).

 We'll use [`shadcn/ui`](https://ui.shadcn.com/) to jump-start the UI.